posit-dev/positron/extensions/positron-python/.github/test_plan.md

 #### Other linters

+**Note**:
-You can always use the `Run Linting` command to immediately trigger a newly installed linter.
+- You can use the `Run Linting` command to run a newly installed linter
+- When the extension installs a new linter, it turns off all other linters

 - [ ] flake8 works
+  - [ ] `Select linter` lists the linter and installs it if necessary
 - [ ] mypy works
+  - [ ] `Select linter` lists the linter and installs it if necessary
 - [ ] pep8 works
+  - [ ] `Select linter` lists the linter and installs it if necessary
 - [ ] prospector works
+  - [ ] `Select linter` lists the linter and installs it if necessary
 - [ ] pydocstyle works
+  - [ ] `Select linter` lists the linter and installs it if necessary
 - [ ] pylama works
+  - [ ] `Select linter` lists the linter and installs it if necessary
-- [ ] 3 or more linters work simultaneously
+- [ ] 3 or more linters work simultaneously (make sure you have turned on the linters in your `settings.json`)
-  - [ ] `Run Linting` runs all linters
+  - [ ] `Run Linting` runs all activated linters
-  - [ ] The `Select Linter` command lists all the above linters and prompts to install a linter when missing
   - [ ] `"python.linting.enabled": false` disables all linters
   - [ ] The `Enable Linting` command changes `"python.linting.enabled"`
 - [ ] `"python.linting.lintOnSave` works

 ### [Editing](https://code.visualstudio.com/docs/python/editing)